Maheshwar5/K8S-Operations/04-Service/README.md

 So, Container port will attached to this NodePort, so user call this NODE-IP <Node_Port>, request comes to this NodePort and it forward the traffic to the container.

+When NodePort is created, clusterIP is also get created automatically.

+When you use NodePort, it'll open the port in each and every Node in EKS cluster.

+3. Load Balancers:

+AWS
+Azure
+GCP